eerolanguage/eerolanguage.github.com/_posts/2012-06-17-documentation.md

 When the filename is enclosed in single quotes, the imported/included file is treated as an Eero file.
 When either angle brackets or double quotes are used, the file is treated as standard Objective-C or C.

-System header files, regardless of the type of filename string literal used, are always treated as as C/Objective-C. (Please see the [Clang Compiler User's Manual](http://clang.llvm.org/docs/UsersManual.html#diagnostics_systemheader) for more details on system headers).

 <div class="highlight">
 <pre><span class="k">#import</span> <span class="s">&lt;Foundation/Foundation.h&gt;</span>
 <span class="k">#import</span> <span class="s">"my_objc_header.h"</span>